Alex313031/gn-xp/docs/reference.md

     - GN opens all C-like source files in the targets to be checked and scans the top for includes.

+    - Generated files (that might not exist yet) are ignored unless the --check-generated flag is provided.

     - Includes with a "nogncheck" annotation are skipped (see "gn help nogncheck").